reframejs/reframe/docs/overview.template.md

  - Server cusomtization is a hassle
  - The creation of static apps is uncesseray complicated
    <br>
-   In contrast, with Reframe static apps are just a matter of setting `htmlIsStatic: true` to every page object and the whole developing experience stays the same.
+   In contrast, with Reframe static apps are just a matter of setting `htmlIsStatic: true` to every page config and the whole developing experience stays the same.
  - Customization of browser JavaScript is not possible for things such as error tracking
  - No typescript support (The
  - No support for third party code integration such as error tracking, google analytics, etc. (Next.js doesn't allow you to control